 - language functions and speech

 - vision, smell, taste, touch, and hearing

 MS can cause scar tissue, or plaques, to develop on damaged nerves.
 An MRI allows the doctor to look for this scar tissue.
-These abnormal spots can sometimes indicate other conditions, such as migraine or high blood pressure.

 A doctor must carefully examine an MRI scan to diagnose MS accurately.

 An evoked potential test is an electrical test of the nerve pathways.
 It can help a doctor determine which nerve pathways have incurred damage from MS.

 The doctor will place wires on a person’s scalp and examine the brain’s response to specific experiences, such as:

 - hearing a particular sound

 Although the test is highly sensitive, it is harmless and typically painless.